PreibischLab/STIM/README.md

 ```
 If the n5 directory exists new datasets will be added (example above:`name`, `Puck_180528_20`), otherwise a new n5 will be created.
 Each input consists of a `locations.csv` file, a `reads.csv` file, and a user-defined `dataset name`.
 The csv files can optionally be inside (zip/tar/tar.gz) files.
 It is tested on the slide-seq data linked above, which can be used as a blueprint for how to save one's own data for import.

+_Optionally_, cell type predictions can be imported as part of the resaving step, in this case each input consists of **four entries**, `locations.csv` file, a `reads.csv` file, **a `celltypes.csv` file**,and a user-defined `dataset name`.
+Please note that missing barcodes in celltypes.csv will be excluded from the dataset.
+This way you can filter locations with bad expression values.

-Optionally, the datasets can be directly log-normalized before resaving (recommended).
-The locations file should contain a header for `barcode (id), xcoord and ycoord`, followed by the entries:
+_Optionally_, the datasets can be directly log-normalized before resaving (recommended).
+The **locations file** should contain a header for `barcode (id), xcoord and ycoord`, followed by the entries:
 ```
 barcodes,xcoord,ycoord
 TCACGTAGAAACC,3091.01234567901,2471.88888888889
 TCTCCTAGTTCGG,4375.91791044776,1577.52985074627
 ...
 ```
-The reads file should contain all `barcodes (id)` as the header after a `Row` column that holds the gene identifier.
+The **reads file** should contain all `barcodes (id)` as the header after a `Row` column that holds the gene identifier.
 It should have as many columns as there are sequenced locations (ids from above):
 ```
 Row,TCACGTAGAAACC,TCTCCTAGTTCGG, ...
 0610005C13Rik,0,0, ...